 Logan in 2014 is a dynamic, diverse and proud community and Council is committed to creating more attractive, accessible, safe and cohesive communities.
 As Logan continues to expand in population it is important that we encourage a healthier and more active region.
 Logan City is home to more than 21,000 businesses and is fast becoming a prime destination for both local and international investors.
 Our thriving businesses last year created more than 15,000 new jobs in the region.
 Investment confidence is strong in Logan.

-The 2014 Logan Urban Design Awards will be awarded from one of the four categories below:
+The 2014 Logan Urban Design Awards were awarded from one of the four categories below:

 - Master Planning Award